 An intelligent SNMP-enabled UPS may be able to control its connected devices, for example turning them on or off.
 This would allow a system manager to isolate sections of the load for security purposes, shut down devices to reduce energy consumption, and manage redundant portions of the UPS system.

-SNMP allows operators to manage the UPS load more efficiently as well as controlling the UPS system itself, by linking large numbers of UPSs into a network and feeding status data to the central network console.
+SNMP allows operators to manage the UPS load more efficiently as well as controlling the UPS power system itself, by linking large numbers of UPSs into a network and feeding status data to the central network console.

 If required, UPS communications can be integrated with a third-party remote management resource such as KUP’s PowerREPORTER.
-This package constantly scans its client UPS systems, automatically detecting any error or alarm messages.
+This package constantly scans its client UPS power systems, automatically detecting any error or alarm messages.
 In the event of an incident, PowerREPORTER provides status information and details via email to KUP’s service centre, which in turn alerts the field team, allowing them to respond appropriately.

 Fig.2: Automatic callout facility with PowerREPORTER